 Symptoms of depression vary from person to person, but often include feeling low, numb, worthless or without hope.
 You may find you sleep too much or too little, don’t eat properly, and withdraw from social contact with friends and family.
 Some people will even have thoughts about self-harming or suicide.

 There are lots of reasons why someone might feel depressed, but sometimes there isn’t any obvious reason.
 It can be caused by a difficult life event – losing a job, relationship difficulties, or physical health problems like illness and disability, or low self-esteem.
-Find out more about the causes, symptoms and treatment here.

 2. How can I tell if someone has a mental health problem?

-Common mental health problems such as depression and anxiety affect one in six people.
-But it’s still something that lots of people find hard to talk about, which can mean that many people keep their feelings about having a mental health problem secret, even from close family and friends.
+Common mental health problems such as depression and anxiety affect one in four people.
+But it’s still something that lots of people find hard to talk about, which can mean that many people keep their feelings about having a mental health problem a secret, even from close family and friends.
 You can’t always tell if someone has a mental illness – people might look as though they’re fine and doing well, when actually they’re silently struggling.

 If someone has bipolar disorder, they may show significant mood swings, or appear more withdrawn if they are dealing with self-harm or negative thoughts, but everything is dependent on the individual and there is no one way to know whether someone is unwell.
-Find out more about different mental health problems here.

 3. How can I speak to and help someone with a mental health problem like depression or anxiety?